KozyWorks/Wardrobe/README.md

   - **Show all items:** shows every items available in the store separated by categories.
     - **Delete item:** prompts the user to choose the category and item number to delete an item from database.
   - **Add new item:** creates the new clothes object and stores it into the hash
-    - **Input item details:** prompts the user to type in name, brand, type, color, size, stock and price of the new item then returns those data in array
+    - **Input item details:** prompts the user to type in name, brand, type, colour, size, stock and price of the new item then returns those data in array
   - **Exit program:** exits the program.
 - Menu for customer
   - **Show all items:** shows every items available in the store separated by categories.